 What does it mean when the Foundation says they are a Living Wage funder?

 We are a Living Wage Friendly Funder, which means we are committed to tackling low pay by encouraging the organisations we support to pay the real Living Wage.
+You can find out more about the Living Wage here.

-We want to support our grant-holders to pay their employees the Living Wage as outlined above.
+We want to support our grantees to pay their employees the Living Wage as outlined above.
 Please do consider this when applying for funding to cover salaries within your proposals.
 The Grants Team may suggest changes to budgets where we think that the Living Wage is not being offered.

 What can I do if I am unhappy about any stage of the application process?